-The Series 2009 Bonds are special obligations of the Authority, secured by and payable solely from Financing Agreement Payments payable by the State Comptroller to U.S. Bank National Association, as Trustee and Paying Agent (the "Trustee" or "Paying Agent") on behalf of the Authority in accordance with the terms and provisions of a Financing Agreement by and between the Authority and the Director of the Budget, subject to annual appropriation by the State Legislature, and the Funds and accounts established under the General Resolution (other than the Rebate Fund and other Funds as provided in such Resolution).
+The Series 2009 Bonds are special obligations of the Authority, secured by and payable solely from Financing Agreement Payments payable by the State Comptroller to U.S. Bank & Trust Company, N.A., as Trustee and Paying Agent (the "Trustee" or "Paying Agent") on behalf of the Authority in accordance with the terms and provisions of a Financing Agreement by and between the Authority and the Director of the Budget, subject to annual appropriation by the State Legislature, and the Funds and accounts established under the General Resolution (other than the Rebate Fund and other Funds as provided in such Resolution).
 A copy of the form of the Financing Agreement relating to the Series 2009 Bonds is included as Appendix C hereto.
 The Series 2009 Bonds are entitled to a lien, created by a pledge under the General Resolution, on the Pledged Property.

-The Enabling Act permits the Authority and the other Authorized Issuers to issue additional State Personal Income Tax Revenue Bonds subject to statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and the additional bonds test described herein included in each of the general resolutions authorizing State Personal Income Tax Revenue Bonds.

-In accordance with the additional bonds test above, Revenue Bond Tax Fund Receipts of approximately \$9.4 billion are available to pay financing agreement payments on a pro forma basis, which amount represents 6.2 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds, including the debt service on the Series 2009 Bonds.
-Assuming the issuance of \$200 million of State Personal Income Tax Revenue Bonds expected to be issued by the New York State Housing Finance Agency (the "HFA PIT Bonds") contemporaneously with the issuance of the Series 2009 Bonds, the Revenue Bond Tax Fund Receipts that would be available in Fiscal Year 2009-10 to pay financing agreement payments would be approximately 6.2 times the maximum aggregate Debt Service for all Outstanding State Personal Income Tax Revenue Bonds, including the debt service on the Series 2009 Bonds and the HFA PIT Bonds.
-As noted above, however, additional bonds may not be issued unless the additional bonds test under the respective general resolution has been met.
-See "- Additional Bonds" below.
+The Enabling Act permits the Authority and the other Authorized Issuers to issue additional State Personal Income Tax Revenue Bonds subject to statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and the Additional Bonds Test (described herein) included in each of the general resolutions authorizing State Personal Income Tax Revenue Bonds.
+In accordance with the Additional Bonds Test, Revenue Bond Tax Fund Receipts of approximately \$9.8 billion are available to pay financing agreement payments on a pro forma basis, which amount represents approximately 6.9 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds, including the debt service on the Series 2009 Bonds.
+As noted above, however, additional bonds may not be issued unless the Additional Bonds Test under the respective general resolution has been met.
+See "-Additional Bonds" below.

 The revenues, facilities, properties and any and all other assets of the Authority of any name and nature, other than the Pledged Property, may not be used for, or, as a result of any court proceeding or otherwise applied to, the payment of State Personal Income Tax Revenue Bonds, any redemption premium therefor or the interest thereon or any other obligations under the General Resolution, and under no circumstances shall these be available for such purposes.
-See "PART 10 - THE AUTHORITY" for a further description of the Authority.
+See "PART 11 - THE AUTHORITY" for a further description of the Authority.